January 23, 2026

 What Is E-Commerce Photography?

 E-commerce photography is different from generic stock images which can make your brand look unoriginal and hurt conversion rates.
-It’s also different from lifestyle photography which shows products in real world settings and from commercial photography which often uses dramatic lighting and creative backgrounds to build brand image and capture consumer attention.
+It’s also different from lifestyle photography which shows products in real world settings and from commercial photography which often uses dramatic lighting and creative backgrounds.

 True e-commerce photography also thinks about where the images will live: on listing pages, product pages, quick views, cart drawers, email and ads.
-A good guide to ecommerce will recommend using multiple images, such as shots from different angles, close-ups and lifestyle settings, to answer shopper questions and set expectations.
+A good guide recommends using multiple images, shots from different angles, close-ups and lifestyle settings, to answer shopper questions and set expectations.

 Why Product Photos Can Make or Break a Sale

 Online shoppers can’t touch, try on or test your product.
 They rely heavily on what they see on the screen.
-That’s why studies keep showing the same pattern: good visuals move the needle.
-One report found that high-quality product photos can convert up to 94% better than low-quality ones, which is a huge difference for stores fighting over small conversion gains.
+One report found that high-quality product photos can convert up to 94% better than low-quality ones, a huge difference for stores fighting over small conversion gains.

 • People feel more comfortable paying higher prices.